mingz628/FunGP/README.md

 ---
 ### Projector

 The projector class performs the projection of an FDataGrid object using a specified projection method and basis.
-It is the second step in this package.
+It is the second step in this package.This step is based on Karhunen-Loeve expansion, users can choose the desired projection method among fpca, pca, kpca and orthogonal expansion.

 Here's an example of using the projector class: